sendmail-tls1-2/main/README.md

 I've been using the fake sendmail program for quite a few years, but when using Office 365 smtp servers TLS v1.0 isn't enough any more, they require TLS v1.2, so I tried to recompile the source that Byron Jones included in the release on his site.
 With a little fiddle and some minor changes I was able to recompile the Delphi 2007 program, in the current community edition of Delphi builder 10.3 (Rio) from Embarcadero.
 That contains a newer Indy version, that has support for TLS v1.2 and forced TLS v1.1+ in the sendmail code.

-To save anybody else the hassle to recompile the fake sendmail from the source code, I made it available on this site, including the source code, just as the original version is.
+To save anybody else the hassle to recompile the fake sendmail from the source code, I made it available on this github site, including the source code, just as the original version is.

 # INSTALL
-download sendmail.zip and unzip it's contents
+- Download sendmail.zip from this gitbhub and unzip it's contents

-copy sendmail.exe, sendmail.ini and both dll files to \usr\lib on the drive where the unix application is installed. eg. if your application is installed on c:\, sendmail.exe and sendmail.ini need to be copied to c:\usr\lib\sendmail.exe and c:\usr\lib\sendmail.ini.
+- copy sendmail.exe, sendmail.ini and both dll files to \usr\lib on the drive where the unix application is installed. eg. if your application is installed on c:\, sendmail.exe and sendmail.ini need to be copied to c:\usr\lib\sendmail.exe and c:\usr\lib\sendmail.ini.
+Or an other directory if the path isn't hardcoded.

-configure smtp server and default domain in sendmail.ini.
+- configure smtp server and default domain in sendmail.ini.

 # USING FAKE SENDMAIL
 generally all you need to do is install sendmail.exe in \usr\lib, and existing code that calls /usr/lib/sendmail will work.